CEE-4540/python-tutorial-juandirection/AguaClara Water Treatment Plant Design/Summary Sheets/Flow_Control_and_Measurement.md

 Variable: `pc.gravity`
 Function: `pc.area_circle(DiamCircle)`.

-The letters before the `.` and actual variable or function call, in this case `pc`, indicate the file within aide_design where the variable or function can be found.
+The letters before the `.`, in this case `pc`, indicate the file within aide_design where the variable or function can be found.
 In the examples above, `pc.gravity` and `pc.area_circle(DiamCircle)` show that the variable `gravity` and function `area_circle(DiamCicle)` are located inside the physchem.py (`pc`) file.
 You are heavily, strongly, *tremendously* recommended to look up any aide_design equations you plan to use within in their aide_design file before using them.
 Each equation has comments describing what the specific conditions are to using it.

 For the most part, [hyperlinks in these documents will contain supplementary information](http://likethis.com/ "This link does not go anywhere").
 The information contained in the linked external sites is there in case you don't feel completely comfortable with a concept, but is not necessary to learn thoroughly and will not be tested.

-**SHOULD I WRITE SOMETHING ABOUT THE STRUCTURE OF THE SUMMARY  SHEETS HERE?
-I'M STILL NOT EXACTLY SURE WHAT THE STRUCTURE SHOULD BE**

 <br>
 <br>